June 8, 2018 Hasidic tours for German tourists

 I don’t live in Germany, but I am ain the Hasidic community in New York, and Germans are definitely my biggest customer demographic.

 The first time I did a tour for Germans, I felt very torn about it.
 The Hasidic community is a community of Holocaust survivors.
-My grandparents had number tattoos, all four of them.
+My grandparents had number-tattoos, all four of them.
 My zeidy lost a whole family.
-Seven children murdered in the war.
 A whole family, wiped out, because of Germany.
 Was it okay to show Germans the current Hasidic community in an honest, humanizing way?

 I tend to believe it is a good thing, but I felt terrible because I know many in the community would disagree.